 As a brand new blogger, you don’t need to be spending any money on stock photography.
 However, as your blog grows you are going to want to look into paying a few dollars for your images (eventually you start to recognize the free photos from the stock photos because everyone else is using them too).

 Upwork and Fiverr are global freelancing platforms where you can hire people online who can help you grow your blog.
 You can find a freelancer to do pretty much anything you want them to for your blog for a fee.

 I just hired my first freelancer through Upwork recently and I was very happy with the affordable assistance I received with a few technical issues I was having on my blog.
 It saved me hours!

 As with any new business, you will need to invest a little money so you can learn the ropes from people who actually know what they are talking about.

-Here are two blogging experts that I can, in good faith, recommend.
+Here is one blogging expert that I can, in good faith, recommend.
 (If you don’t believe me, look at their recommendations.
 They are amazing!).